8n8/bigwebthing/README.md

 # Spam

 Each user has a whitelist of people they will accept messages from.
 Messages from anyone else are rejected unless they have a valid one-time code.
-To start communicating with a new user, I send them a one-time code by an existing channel, such as email, which they use the first time they message me.
-If I get a message from someone not on the whitelist who has a valid one-time code then I add them to my whitelist.
+Connections are started by somone sending a one-time code to someone else, by some existing method of communication, such as email.
+This code is used to authenticate the first message.

 # Software components

 1. Message-passing server.
 Messages are accepted if they are to or from subscribers.
-The server also keeps a copy of all messages.
+It deletes messages when they have been read.

 2. Javascript client.
 It has an inbox categorized by program, and a set of programs.
 The main view is a list of programs and a box to search for them.
 Clicking on a program launches it.
 There is a built-in programming language interpreter for running the programs - probably an editor and tooling all built in too.

+3. Backup and synchronisation server.

 # Security

-Each user has a pair of keys which are generated from a password only known by the user.
-This means that data is only accessible in unencrypted form by the user, but has the dowside that if the user loses their password then their data is lost for ever.
+Each user has a pair of keys for encryption and signing which are generated from a password only known by the user.
+This means that data is only accessible in unencrypted form by the user, but has the dowside that if the user loses their password and their local data then they can't recover it.

+Key pairs are changed by sending the new keys to everyone on the whitelist, signed by the old signing key.